-O. What do I need to know?
+Q. What do I need to know?

-For the Olympic Games Tokyo 2020, being held in 2021 (the Tokyo Games), the IOC is providing more opportunities and flexibility to you to participate in commercial activities during the Games.
+For the Olympic Winter Games Beijing 2022, the IOC is providing more opportunities and flexibility to you to participate in commercial activities during the Games.

 The Key Principles allow you to generate income through personal sponsorships and to appear in advertising for those sponsors.
 This advertising can continue to appear during the Olympic Games if it meets certain criteria.